Emily3403/isisdl/README.md

 Advantages

-- Only download x Bytes of every file.
+- Only download 512 Bytes of every file.
 - Can verify independently of directory structure / filenames.
 - Lookup is O(1) as a HashSet is used as a datastructure.
-- Up to `255 ** x` unique files can be saved per course using this method.
+- Up to `255 ** 512` unique files can be saved per course using this method.

 Disadvantages

 - For every file in every course x Bytes have to be downloaded.
 - Files are bound to a course.

+Note that a default value of `64` suffices to

 ### Can store your password securely